Or download our app "Guided Lessons by Education.com" on your device's app store.

 Review and closing(5 minutes)

-- Display the drawings on tables, walls, or whiteboard and use them as a reference to practice retelling the story once more.
+- Display the drawings on tables, walls or the whiteboard and use them as a reference to practice retelling the story once more.

 - If time allows, ask students to share their favorite part of the story as an exit ticket.